 The City of New Westminster, still known as the "Royal City", from being named by Queen Victoria after the City of Westminster in England, is Canada's oldest incorporated city west of the Great Lakes.
 The city is known for its historic and heritage sites, annual festivals, outdoor and indoor activities, and facilities like shopping malls and casino.
 A city with modern urban setting rooted from community's culture and history.

-There are currently properties for sale on the market in New Westminster, with a price range of $ -$
+There are currently 627 properties for sale on the market in New Westminster.

 New Westminster BC sales volume has changed by % compared to the previous 30 days.